ovt12/Mongodb/README.md

 ​
 - What is a virtual machine?

-a computer system created using software on one physical computer in order to emulate the functionality of another separate physical computer.
+A virtual machine is a computer system created using software on one physical computer in order to emulate the functionality of another separate physical computer.
 - What does it allow you to do?

-Because the software is separate from the physical host computer, users can run multiple OS instances on a single piece of hardware, saving a company time, management costs and physical space.
+It allows you too separate from the physical host computer, users can run multiple OS instances on a single piece of hardware, saving a company time, management costs and physical space.
 - How have you used one?

 ​
 ### Vagrant